 How to Chart the Gann Fan Effectively

 Update: The best way to get the perfect gann fan 45 degree angle every time is to use the gann square tool.
+First, right click on the price axis to the far right.
+Click on “auto scale.”
+Now drop the gann square on your chart.
 Once you’ve overlaid the square onto your chart, open the settings and make sure all available fan levels are visible.
 Then make all arcs and levels not visible.
-Now each time you drop the fan, the angle will always be a perfect 45 degrees without having to measure.
+Now each time you drop the fan, the gann angle will always be a perfect 45 degrees without having to measure.

 After you have established a 45 degree angled trend line, simply trace the Gann fan tool directly over it as shown below:

 There are 4 lines above and 4 below this ideal 45 degree angle, all originating from the same price point and extending into the future at different geometric angles.
 The overall shape of the tool resembles a traditional Chinese hand fan, hence the name.

 Support and Resistance